MingkunLishigure/SiCL/README.md

 | VC-Clothes| https://wanfb.github.io/dataset.html |
 | DeepChange| https://github.com/PengBoXiangShang/deepchange |

-📚**Remark**:
+:speech_balloon: **Remark**:

-:speech_balloon: In MaskCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.
+In MaskCL, during the training process, it needs to prepare the original dataset along with the corresponding dataset of person masks.

 The mask images used in the **MaskCL** are generated based on human parsing networks.

 In this study, we employed [SCHP](https://github.com/GoGoDuck912/Self-Correction-Human-Parsing) for pedestrian silhouette extraction.

-We extend a warm invitation to researchers to venture into exploring diverse approaches in generating pedestrian semantic information and conducting experiments on MaskCL.
+:heart: **We extend a warm invitation to researchers to venture into exploring diverse approaches in generating pedestrian semantic information and conducting experiments on MaskCL.

-We are greatly anticipating the researchers' invaluable contributions in terms of sharing and providing feedback on their experimental outcomes!
+We are greatly anticipating the researchers' invaluable contributions in terms of sharing and providing feedback on their experimental outcomes!**

 After generating the corresponding mask image dataset, you should change the dataset path in **CMC.py** and **/utils/dataset/data/preprocessor.py**.